Alabama Court of Civil Appeals: Current judges

 Judge Craig Sorrell Pittman retired at the end of his most recent term and did not seek re-nomination in the June 2018 primary.
 The seat was won by Christy O. Edwards, who first defeated fellow Republican, Michelle Thomason, the presiding District Judge of Baldwin County in the primary and then went on to win the General Election in November, 2018.
 Chad Arthur Hanson defeated incumbent Judge Terri Willingham Thomas for re-nomoination and then won that seat in the November election.
 Judge Donaldson has already announced that he will retire at the end of his current term and therefore, did not seek re-election in 2020.
 Donaldson's seat was won uncontested in the General Election by Matt Fridy following his primary win.
+William C. Thompson retired in February 2024 and Bill Lewis was appointed to succeed him.

 Qualifications

 To serve on the court, a person must: